mpv-player/mpv/DOCS/interface-changes.rst

 ::

+ --- mpv 0.33.0 ---
+    - directories in ~/.mpv/scripts/ (or equivalent) now have special semantics (see mpv Lua scripting docs)
+    - names starting with "." in ~/.mpv/scripts/ (or equivalent) are now ignored
  --- mpv 0.32.0 ---
     - change behavior when using legacy option syntax with options that start with two dashes (``--`` instead of a ``-``).
 Now, using the recommended